urmt/Swarm_Labs_Experiment_SFH/docs/InstructionsManual.md

 ```

 ## Explanation
-- **field**: Defines each agent’s starting position and target distance (1.0 unit) for the triangular formation.
-- **tension**: Moves agents closer if their distance exceeds the target distance, forming a triangle (agent1 to agent2, agent2 to agent3, agent3 to agent1).
+This example shows how to use WeaveLang to coordinate a team of specialized agents for scientific experiments.
+Here’s what each part does:

+- **field**: Defines six agents (generalist, technical_expert, quantum_expert, chemistry_expert, neuroscience_expert, astrophysics_expert) with initial positions and properties like `coherence_target` (for experiment alignment), `equipment_efficiency`, `physics_constant` (for field-specific data), and `safety_metric` or `safety_limit`.
+- **tension**: Checks for mismatches between sensed data (e.g., `coherence`, `equipment_status`, `particle_collision`) and each agent’s target values, triggering actions like designing experiments, optimizing equipment, or running specific tests (e.g., particle accelerator, fMRI scan).
+It halts experiments if safety is violated.
-- **drift**: Adjusts each agent’s `target_distance` dynamically based on past tension data to optimize the formation.
+- **drift**: Adjusts each agent’s target values (e.g., `coherence_target`, `physics_constant`) based on past tension data to improve experiment accuracy.
-- **constrain**: Keeps the tension (distance deviation) below 1.5 units for stable coordination.
-- **metaweave**: Defines a `sense_wind` primitive using a neural network to detect wind conditions.
-- **extend field**: Adds a `wind_speed` property to each agent if wind is detected (via `wind_sensor`).
+- **constrain**: Ensures experiment stability by keeping tension below thresholds (e.g., 1.0 for coherence, 2.0 for particle collisions) and safety violations below 0.1.
+- **metaweave**: Proposes new sensors (e.g., `gravity_sensor`, `spectrometer`) when tension is high, enabling discovery of new phenomena.
+- **extend field**: Adds new properties (e.g., `gravity`, `molecular_bond`) to agents when new sensors detect data, enhancing their capabilities.
-- **loop**: Runs the tension, drift, resolve, and metaweave steps 10 times, applying metaweave only if tension exceeds 2.0.
+- **loop**: Runs 100 cycles of tension checks, parameter adjustments, resolution, and metaweave (if tension > 2.0) to refine experiments.

 # LLM Prompting Tips
 - Specify sensors/actuators: “Use distance and wind sensors.”